Duration: 12 months (full-time); 27 months (part-time)|Hope Park|Start month: October

 For students whose first language is not English there is a language requirement of IELTS 6.5 overall with 6.0 minimum of all components.
 In addition to this, we also accept a wide range of International Qualifications, for more information please visit our English Language Requirements page.

 For additional information about country specific entry requirements visit the your country pages.

 All classes are held at Liverpool Hope University’s main campus, Hope Park.
 The campus is situated just four miles from the city centre and offers superb academic and support facilities, including on-campus library, free computer and wi-fi access, and a careers service for advice on part-time work opportunities and post-study careers.

-Tuition fees for Home/EU students for 2019/20 are:
+Tuition fees for Home/EU students for 2023/24 are £5,200

 We offer a number of scholarships and loans to help fund your postgraduate studies.
 Visit our scholarships pages for more details.